UCL-ARC/python-tooling/README.md

    For example, for a project with the following variables:

    ```
-   project_slug [python-tooling-cookiecutter]: PROJECT_SLUG
    project_name [Python Template]: PROJECT_NAME
+   project_slug [python-template]: PROJECT_SLUG
    ```

-   we will get a project folder named after `project_slug`, structured like this:
+   we will get a project folder named `PROJECT_SLUG`, structured like this:

    ```
    PROJECT_SLUG
+   ├── ...
    ├── README.md
    ├── pyproject.toml
    ├── src
    │   └── PROJECT_SLUG
    │       └── PROJECT_SLUG.py
    └── tests
-       ├── conftest.py
        └── test_dummy.py
    ```

-   And the `project_name` will appear in the README.md as the human-readable name of the project.
+   And the `PROJECT_NAME` will appear in the README.md as the human-readable name of the project.

    ```
    cat PROJECT_SLUG/README.md